marcofiset/flute/README.md

 Phew!

-# OK BRAIN FART IS OVER
+# OKAY BRAIN FART IS OVER

 No really, this is a real and serious project!
 I will put some real documentation with real examples in the real Wiki when I really feel like it.
 Really?
 Yeah, really.